Web Summit – learned lessons in retrospective

 Choosing the right battles in solving issues is crucial

 The Web Summit has been a host for everyone: the good, the bad and the ugly too.
 There were startups meant to solve minor issues, others focused on generic ones and a few of them have really upped their game.
-As expected, those focused on what matters have been highlighted in the top-30 startup ideas exhibited at the event.
+As expected, those focused on what matters got highlighted in the top-30 startup ideas exhibited at the event.
 As the Des Traynor, Commissioner for Competition noted: “You can’t solve every problem.
 Try to stay away from the small and the rare ones.”

 Opposed to common belief, corporations aren’t that evil